alishhde/AISearchAlgorithm/README.md

 1. Uninformed Search
 2. Informed Search

-## Uninformed Search Strategies
-The main characteristic of the Uninfomred search is to not using the information about the goal.

-1. Breadth-First Search (BFS)
-2. Uniform-Cost Search (UCS)
-3. Depth-First Search (DFS)
-4. Depth-Limited Search (DLS)
-5. Iterative Deepening Search (IDS)

 #### Before Start
  - The process of deciding what actions and states to consider is Problem Formulation
    - States of the world